KhronosGroup/Vulkan-Guide/chapters/common_pitfalls.md

 ### Descriptor Sets

-Descriptor Sets are designed to group data together by their usage and update frequency.
-It is reasonable to have a descriptor set bound for each group of resources needed in a shader, for example object matrices, lights, textures, material information, and per-instance data.
-Vulkan requires hardware to be able to support at least 4 concurrently bound descriptor sets, as described by the maxBoundDescriptorSets value in `VkPhysicalDeviceLimits`, with many supporting 8 or more.
-Therefore is safe to use more than 1 descriptor set at a time.
-While there may be situations that may make a single descriptor set advantageous, refer to a best practices guide for specific details.
+Descriptor Sets are designed to facilitate grouping data used in shaders by usage and update frequency.
+The Vulkan Spec mandates that hardware supports using at least 4 Descriptor Sets at a time, with most hardware supporting at least 8.
+Therefore there is very little reason not to use more than one where it is sensible.

 ### Correct API usage practices

 While the Validation Layers can catch many types of errors, they are not perfect.
-Below is a short list of good habits to be in and possible sources of error when encountering odd behavior.
+Below is a short list of good habits and possible sources of error when encountering odd behavior.

 * Initialize all variables and structs.
 * Use the correct `sType` for each structure.
 * Verify correct `pNext` chain usage, nulling it out when not needed.
 * There are no default values in Vulkan.
 * Use correct enum, `VkFlag`, and bitmask values.
-* Consider using a type-safe Vulkan wrapper, eg [Vulkan.hpp](https://github.com/KhronosGroup/Vulkan-Hpp) for C++
+* Consider using a type-safe Vulkan wrapper, eg. [Vulkan.hpp](https://github.com/KhronosGroup/Vulkan-Hpp) for C++
 * Check function return values, eg `VkResult`.
-* Call clean up functions where appropriate.
+* Call cleanup functions where appropriate.